Rosenblatt Reiterates Autodesk (ADSK) Buy Recommendation

 What is the Fund Sentiment?

-There are 2013 funds or institutions reporting positions in Autodesk.
-This is an increase of 28 owner(s) or 1.41% in the last quarter.
-Average portfolio weight of all funds dedicated to ADSK is 0.36%, a decrease of 6.96%.
-Total shares owned by institutions decreased in the last three months by 2.53% to 216,202K shares.
-The put/call ratio of ADSK is 1.22, indicating a bearish outlook.
+There are 2021 funds or institutions reporting positions in Autodesk.
+This is an increase of 39 owner(s) or 1.97% in the last quarter.
+Average portfolio weight of all funds dedicated to ADSK is 0.36%, an increase of 11.01%.
+Total shares owned by institutions decreased in the last three months by 2.04% to 216,264K shares.
+The put/call ratio of ADSK is 1.21, indicating a bearish outlook.

 What are Other Shareholders Doing?